Of True Religion: Content

 Milton accuses the Roman Catholic Church of blatantly changing scripture and of blindly leading gullible members astray.
 He argues that the Catholic Church's reliance on popery is false religion and uses that as evidence of heresy within the institution.
 Milton begins his argument with the claim that "the increase of popery is at this day no small trouble and offence to the greatest part of the nation."

 Milton continues his argument by juxtaposing the supposed errors of the Catholic Church with his own definition of "true religion."
 He maintains that true religion "is the true worship and service of God, learnt and believed from the word of God only."
 Milton also suggests that members of the Roman Catholic Church live by a system of implicit faith.
 He proposes a solution to the problem, stating that two principles of true religion would "cut off many debates and contentions, schisms, and persecutions" between Christians.

 Two Principles

-In his tract, John Milton frequently cited Biblical passages as a way of providing substantial evidence against the Catholic Church.
+In his tract, John Milton frequently cited Biblical passages as evidence against the Catholic Church.
 Milton quoted from the books of Deuteronomy (Deut.
 4:2) and Revelation (Rev. 22:18,19) and argued that the two main principles of true religion were (1) the word of God only, and (2) "that faith ought not to be an implicit faith, that is to believe, though as the church believes, against or without express authority of scripture."

 Historical context

-Milton wrote his pamphlet in 1673, one year before his eventual death.
+Milton wrote his pamphlet in 1673, one year before his death.
 With his greatest works behind him, Milton could focus on his current state and the condition of his country.
-He had undoubtedly studied the consequences of a state-run church in England and fully believed in the separation of the church from the state.
-Milton was a witness of the unpopularity of the tolerant attitude of King Charles II toward the Catholics.
+He had studied the consequences of the state-run Church of England and believed in the separation of church and state.

+Milton was a witness of the unpopularity of King Charles II's tolerance of Catholics.
 Charles II had promulgated the declaration of indulgence (which had suspended the penalties for Catholicism and nonconformity) in March 1672, but had been forced to rescind it in March 1673.
-"Milton's tract is tolerant of the sectarians, who ‘may have some errors, but are not heretics’, but mounts a vicious attack on Roman Catholicism, which he denounces as politically dangerous and theologically idolatrous."
-Although his views and opinions did not receive much attention during his lifetime, they would later prove worthy influences of future parliamentary issues like the Popery Act of 1698.
+"Milton's tract is tolerant of the sectarians, who ‘may have some errors, but are not heretics’, but mounts a strong attack on Roman Catholicism, which he denounces as politically dangerous and theologically idolatrous."
+Because his views seemed to contradict even mainstream ideas such as trinitarianism, it did not receive much attention during his lifetime.
+However, they would later influence future parliamentary issues like the Popery Act 1698.
 His writings later became wildly popular to the future revolutionary movements in France and America.